kingfisher63/avm_juischeck/README.md

 # JuisCheck

-JuisCheck is a tool to query the AVM update information services (JUIS and CATI) for device firmware updates.
+JuisCheck is a tool to query the AVM update information service (JUIS) for device firmware updates.
 JuisCheck supports all types of AVM devices (FRITZ!Box, FRITZ!DECT, FRITZ!Powerline and FRITZ!WLAN).

 **Please read the [CONTRIBUTING](CONTRIBUTING.md) document for information about bug reports, feature requests, (no) pull requests and user interface translation.**